rawitat/gtypist_lessons/programming_quotes.typ

 *:SW2_12
 I:Norman Augustine
-S:Software is like entropy: It is difficult to grasp, weighs nothing, and obeys :the Second Law of Thermodynamics; i.i., it always increases.
+S:Software is like entropy: It is difficult to grasp, weighs nothing, and obeys :the Second Law of Thermodynamics; i.e., it always increases.

 *:SW2_13
 I:Bill Curtis